Want to throw the ultimate #SuperBowl party?

 Aggressive, disciplined and a highly motivated sales professional, Chris approaches every assignment with the goal of creating 100% client satisfaction.
 Chris prides himself in repeat business and referrals.

-As the director for KW Commercial in Coon Rapids, Chris Fritch focuses on new development, landlord representation, leasing, user sales and investment sales in the Twin Cities.
+Chris Fritch focuses on new development, landlord representation, leasing, user sales and investment sales in the Twin Cities.
 As an active member of the community, Chris belongs to the North Metro and Anoka Chambers of Commerce, St Paul Realtors Association and is a CCIM Designee.
 He is also actively involved in the Anoka Hockey Program.
 In his spare time, Chris enjoys spending time with his family, hunting and fishing.
 A good game of cribbage doesn’t hurt either.

 A CCIM (Certified Commercial Investment Member) is a recognized expert in the commercial and investment real estate industry.
 The CCIM lapel pin is earned after successfully completing a designation process that ensures CCIMs are proficient not only in theory, but also in practice.
 This elite corps of CCIMs includes brokers, leasing professionals, investment counselors, asset managers, appraisers, corporate real estate executives, property managers, developers, institutional investors, commercial lenders, attorneys, bankers, and other allied professionals.A CCIM is part of a global commercial real estate network with members across North America and more than 30 countries.
 This professional network has enabled CCIM members to close thousands of transactions annually, representing more than $200 billion in value.
 As a result, the experts who possess the CCIM designation are an invaluable resource for commercial real estate owners, investors, and users.